Content Marketing and Insight Selling – Companies Need to Become a Source of Ideas and Insights for their Customers to Add Value

-OK, you have great content and a solid platform on which to host you content.
+OK, you have great content and a solid platform on which to host your content.
 Now you need to start thinking about distributing content.
 This starts by clearly understanding why customers buy what you sell and how the buying decision gets made.
-This will help you identify who you need to sell to and who you will want to reach as part of your insight selling efforts.
+This will help you identify who you need to sell to and who you will want to reach as part of your selling with insights efforts.
 Your sales reps and account managers should clearly identify the companies and contacts they want to reach, and start building contact lists.
 Quality of contacts should rule quantity — more isn’t better if they’re not your target buyers or influencers.
 Again, LinkedIn is a great resource, and your marketing team can help as needed.

 6. Help your sales reps to share insightful content with their ideal prospects.